Country dossier

 Агенция за хората с увреждания

 Operates under the Minister of Labour and Social Policy.
-Implements the Persons with Disabilities Act; coordinates the National Strategy; under the 2024 EAA-transposing amendments hosts the market-surveillance authority for accessibility of products and services.
+Implements the Persons with Disabilities Act and coordinates the National Strategy; under the 2025 Accessibility Act it holds express standing to bring collective cessation claims against infringing traders (Art.
+67).

 Commission for Protection against Discrimination (KZD / КЗД)